xtendui/xtendui/README.md

 ### Compilation

-We use gulp to compile and watch files. **If you want to recompile the library**:
+**If you want to recompile the library**: we use gulp to compile and watch files.

 * Install required npm packages with ```npm install```
 * Use ```npm run build``` or ```npm run watch```

 ### Documentation

-We use jekyll to serve the docs. **If you want to serve the docs locally**:
+**If you want to serve the docs locally**: we use jekyll to serve the docs.

 * You need to [install jekyll](https://jekyllrb.com/docs/installation/) on your local machine